agravityio/agravity-public-csharp/docs/PublicPortalManagementApi.md

             var apiInstance = new PublicPortalManagementApi(config);
             var id = "id_example";  // string | The ID of the portal.
-            var portalZipRequest = new PortalZipRequest(); // PortalZipRequest | The allowed formats are the input which could be added.
+            var downloadZipRequest = new DownloadZipRequest(); // DownloadZipRequest | The allowed formats are the input which could be added.

             try
             {
-                PortalZipRequest result = apiInstance.HttpPortalRequestZipById(id, portalZipRequest);
+                DownloadZipRequest result = apiInstance.HttpPortalRequestZipById(id, downloadZipRequest);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)